jorisgauliard/jorisgauliard/README.md

 - I deploy data products to provide insights and support data-driven decision making

-- I have completed the Google data analytics certificate and I am preparing few other certification including:
+- I have obtained the Google Data Analytics and the Microsoft Power BI Data Analyst certificates and I am preparing few other certification including:

-	- Microsoft Power BI Data Analyst
+	- MS - Azure Fundamentals

-	- Cloud Digital Leader
+	- GCP - Cloud Digital Leader

 - I’m looking for collaborating on data analysis projects